5 Ways to Prepare Your Restaurant for Success in 2011

 The past two years or so have been tough for many restaurateurs.
 Trying to sustain a restaurant business, let alone open up a new concept, takes an incredible amount of determination and savvy, and in many cases even the deepest commitment cannot keep the doors open.
-Unfortunately, the Foodservice Equipment & Supplies magazine 2011 E&S Forecast does not have many bright things to promise restaurant owners and operators in the coming year.
-Statistics show that things will get better, but very slowly.

 The good news is that restaurateurs are extremely resourceful by nature, and the best ones are excellent at looking internally to see how they can alter current practices to adapt to the outside situation.
 Taking a cue from those who are already setting the example, we offer a list of five ways to prepare your restaurant for success in the new year.
 No matter what you are dealing with on the economic front, these are all good things to take a look at as you prepare to crack open the 2011 calendar.

 1. Arm yourself with the right people.
 Making the right hiring choices is important, and starting the year off with a strong team of motivated, committed individuals is one of the most important ways to secure a loyal following in your establishment.
 There are plenty of talented, bright and experienced people out there looking for work, and hopefully you have already found them.
 If you haven’t, check out this article called Hiring in the Restaurant: How to Find the Right People.